CKs-Technology-News/PrivacyTools/README.md

 ### [VPN Providers](#vpn-providers)
+- [AdGuard](https://github.com/AdguardTeam/AdGuardVPNForWindows/) – AdGuard VPN serves to protect your online privacy, encrypt your connection, hide your IP address and websites you visit from anyone (including your ISP).
 - [Azire](https://www.azirevpn.com/) – Swedish provider that uses secure and modern protocols, along with SOCKS5 proxies, DNS servers and IPv6 connectivity in carefully chosen locations.
+- [F-Secure FREEDOME VPN](https://www.f-secure.com/de/home/products/freedome) – Browse secure & private wherever you go.
+Keep prying eyes away on public Wi‑Fi with FREEDOME VPN.
-- [IVPN](https://www.ivpn.net) – An audited, open-source VPN service with WireGuard, kill-switch and tracker blocker, they accept Bitcoin and Monero.
+- [IVPN](https://www.ivpn.net) – An audited, open-source VPN service with [WireGuard](https://www.ivpn.net/blog/wireguard-port-forwarding-enabled/), kill-switch and tracker blocker, they accept Bitcoin and Monero.
 - [Mullvad](https://mullvad.net/) – Mullvad has some [port forwarding restrictions](https://mullvad.net/en/help/port-forwarding-and-mullvad/) due to [ToS changes](https://mullvad.net/en/blog/2021/3/22/minor-change-our-terms-service/).
+Mullvad are the only one who accept [Monero](https://mullvad.net/en/blog/2022/5/3/we-now-accept-monero/), which makes them a preferable choice since Monero is recommended too.
 - [OVPN](https://www.ovpn.com/) – OVPN is the VPN service that makes you anonymous online.
 - [Perfect Privacy VPN](https://www.perfect-privacy.com/) – Perfect Privacy is committed to the privacy and anonymity of its customers since 2008 and is one of the most secure VPN providers worldwide.
-- [Private Internet Access](https://privateinternetaccess.com/) (PIA) – Headquaters located in U.S. but their servers are not located in the US.
+- [Private Internet Access (PIA)](https://privateinternetaccess.com/) – Headquaters located in U.S. but their servers are not located in the US.
 - [ProtonVPN](https://protonvpn.com/) – You also can use it as free VPN alternative (create a free account).
+ProtonVPN currently only supports remote [port forwarding](https://protonvpn.com/support/port-forwarding/) on Windows, which may impact some applications.
+Especially Peer-to-Peer applications like Torrent clients.
 - [VyprVPN](https://www.vyprvpn.com/) – Swiss based VPN provider.

 ### [Mobile VPN](#mobile-vpn)